cwalla/Barotrauma-Traitor-Bot/README.md

 * Run npm install discord.js
 * Run npm install nodemon --save-dev

- You should now be able to start the bot running by running "npm run dev" from a powershell prompt in the root of your local repo
+ You should now be able to start the bot running by running "npm run dev" from a powershell prompt in the root of your local repo.
- Nodemon will re-load the bot if it detects the code has been modified and saved Note that the master branch version of the bot will NOT run locally because it uses environment variables that are set up in Heroku
+ Nodemon will re-load the bot if it detects the code has been modified and saved.
+ Note that the master branch version of the bot will NOT run locally because it uses environment variables that are set up in Heroku.
- For local testing, use the inDev branch, or check the comments in main.js for which lines to comment out/uncomment
+ For local testing, use the inDev branch, or check the comments in main.js for which lines to comment out/uncomment.

 ------------------------------------------------------------------------------